Fez, Morocco: Foundation and the Idrisids

-Golden age: under the Almoravids, Almohads, and Marinids
+Almoravids, Almohads and Marinids

 In 1069–1070 (or possibly a few years later), Fez was conquered by the Almoravids under Yusuf ibn Tashfin.
-In the same year of this conquest, Yusuf ibn Tashfin unified Madinat Fas and Al-'Aliya into one city.
+In the same year of this conquest, Yusuf ibn Tashfin unified Madinat Fas and al-ʿĀliyá into one city.
 The walls dividing them were destroyed, bridges connecting them were built or renovated, and a new circuit of walls was constructed that encompassed both cities.
 A kasbah (Arabic term for "citadel") was built at the western edge of the city (just west of Bab Bou Jeloud today) to house the city's governor and garrison.
-Under Almoravid patronage, the largest expansion and renovation of the Great Mosque of al-Qarawiyyin took place (1135–1143).
 Although the capital was moved to Marrakesh under the Almoravids, Fez acquired a reputation for Maliki legal scholarship and remained an important centre of trade and industry.
 Almoravid impact on the city's structure was such that Yusuf ibn Tashfin is sometimes considered to be the second founder of Fez.

 In 1145 the Almohad leader Abd al-Mu'min besieged and conquered the city during the Almohad overthrow of the Almoravids.
 Due to the ferocious resistance they encountered from the local population, the Almohads demolished the city's fortifications.
 However, due to Fez's continuing economic and military importance, the Almohad caliph Ya'qub al-Mansur ordered the reconstruction of the ramparts.
-Since the city had grown in the meantime, the new Almohad perimeter of walls was larger than that of the former Almoravid ramparts.
 The walls were completed by his successor Muhammad al-Nasir in 1204, giving them their definitive shape and establishing the perimeter of Fes el-Bali to this day.
 The Almohads built the Kasbah Bou Jeloud on the site of the former Almoravid kasbah and also built the first kasbah occupying the site of the current Kasbah an-Nouar.
 Not all the land within the city walls was densely inhabited; much of it was still relatively open and was occupied by crops and gardens used by the inhabitants.
 During the 12th century, the city was one of the largest in the world, with an estimated population of 200,000.
+By 1200, Fez and Cairo had probably become the largest Muslim cities.